-Performing a full search engine optimization audit of your website on a regular basis, perhaps at least once every six months, is key to maintaining your web presence and maintaining your organic search engine rankings.
-It has been a while since I personally performed a highly technical SEO Audit of my own website, which I just completed.
+Performing a full SEO Audit of your website on a regular basis, perhaps at least once every six months, is key to maintaining your web presence and maintaining your organic search engine rankings.
+It has been a while since I personally performed a highly technical SEO Audit of my own web site, which I just completed.
 There were several things that I checked, and each of these are detailed here.

 There are several reasons why you really need to perform a full SEO audit of your website.
 Here are a few: